sgbharti22/sgbharti22/README.md

 ### Hi there 👋 I am Bharathi
 - I'm a coder.
-- 🔭 I’m currently studing in JSSSTU, Mysore
-- 👀 I’m am open to learn new technologies and currently learning MERN Stack.
+- 👀 I’m am open to learn new technologies and currently learning Spring Boot.
 - 📫 How to reach me sgbharti22@gmail.com